dcoles/ivle/doc/man/tour.rst

 subject, for one semester).
 Lecturers can administer *offerings* they are enrolled in, but not *subjects*.

-As an admin, go to the "Subjects" page.
-You will see a link "Manage subjects and semesters".
+As an admin, go to the *Subjects* page.
+You will see a link *Manage subjects and semesters*.
 The list at the top of the page shows all registered subjects.
-Click "Create new subject" to create a brand new subject (i.e., a new course).
-Call it "Introduction to Programming", with the URL name "intro-prog" and subject code 200101.
+Click *Create new subject* to create a brand new subject (i.e., a new course).
+Call it "Introduction to Programming", with the URL name ``intro-prog`` and subject code 200101.

 Now we have created a *subject* but not an *offering*, so nobody will be able to teach or enrol in this subject.
-From the "Introduction to Programming" page, click "Create new offering".
+From the "Introduction to Programming" page, click *Create new offering*.
 Select the semester in which the subject will be first taught.
 If you wish to create the first offering of a semester (e.g., 2011 semester 1), you will have to create a new semester first.
 Type in a subject description.
 (Note that each offering has an independent